 Let’s take a deeper look at how quick commerce differs from traditional online sales:

-While traditional e-commerce stores can place their large warehouses outside the city, for q-commerce businesses, such a location would cause major logistic difficulties.
+While most of the e-commerce stores can place their large traditional warehouses outside the city, for the q-commerce model, such a location would cause major operational challenges.
 Companies that strive to deliver their goods in less than an hour need to build a dense chain of micro-fulfilment centres (MFCs) or dark stores inside the city.
 Crucially, they should be located in different neighbourhoods to be able to deliver products to customers in various urban areas strategically.

 Even though, for some, sustainability is not the first thing that comes to mind when thinking about online sales, the ecological benefits that quick commerce brings are undeniable.
 Packages ordered traditionally sometimes need to go a long distance by air or road to reach customers, while quick deliveries are most often transported by two-wheeled vehicles like bikes or scooters, thus, in a way more eco-friendly way.

-The table below summarises the most significant differences between quick commerce and traditional online sales:
+The table below summarises the most significant differences between quick commerce and traditional e-commerce companies: